adghadmin/MARL-PC-Cleaning/README.md

 # MARL-PC-Cleaning
-Open source for the RL-assisted PC cleaning scheme proposed by [*2021 58th DAC*](https://ieeexplore.ieee.org/document/9586084).
+Open source for the RL-assisted PC cleaning scheme.
 We propose to mitigate the tail latency of PC cleaning of the DM-SMR drive by using reinforcement learning technology.
-The DAC paper has been extended to a journal paper submitted to [*IEEE Transactions on Computers*](https://www.computer.org/csdl/journal/tc).
 The multi-agent reinforcement learning-assisted PC cleaning scheduler has been added.

 ### Run: